Special Programs

 The Mainstream Voucher Program offers Housing Choice Voucher rental assistance to non-elderly persons with a disability.
 This program receives specially targeted funding from the Department of Housing and Urban Development (HUD).
 The Mainstream Program is a partnership between the Housing Authority of the County of Contra Costa and Contra Costa Health, Housing and Homeless Services and the Housing Consortium of the East Bay who provide supportive services to persons with disabilities.

-This program currently offers fifty-five (55) Vouchers to non-elderly persons with disabilities and is administered through the HACCC’s Housing Choice Voucher waiting list.
+This program currently offers 222 Vouchers to non-elderly persons with disabilities and is administered through the HACCC’s Housing Choice Voucher waiting list.

 Stability Voucher Program